 We reviewed the responses that we received and followed up on what we perceived as inconsistent, incomplete, or inaccurate responses, as well as sent reminders to suppliers who did not respond to our requests for information.
-Out of the five In-Scope Suppliers, all of the suppliers (100%) completed and returned to us a CMRT of at least version 5.10 or higher.
+Out of the four In-Scope Suppliers, all of the suppliers (100%) completed and returned to us a CMRT.